Fabian2611/brewerymod/README.md

 - [BreweryX](https://www.spigotmc.org/resources/breweryx.114777/) as inspiration for newer and QoL features
 - [TheREDCrafter](https://github.com/TheREDCraafter) for great contribution to the block models
 - DerLurch for the distillery station model

+###### By the way, as you can probably tell, this is my first larger mod, so beware of unusual design choices in the code.
+Or even better, don't look at the code at all.
+It's not pretty.